ubc-library-rc/intro-metadata/content/03-introduction.md

 Metadata is used for searching, browsing, contextual linking, aggregation, access/licensing permissions, and more!

 How do we encounter metadata in our daily environment?
 Metadata is all around us.
 Think about streaming an album - the user is aided by the metadata associated with it.
+The title of the album, title of the artist, track titles, release year, etc.

+image here

-The title of the album, title of the artist, track titles, release year, etc. Online shopping is another example of an experience that relies on metadata: material, colour, size, etc.
+Online shopping is another example of an experience that relies on metadata: material, colour, size, etc.

+image here

 Examples of metadata typically found in the research context: Citation information, contact information, geographic locations, units of measurement, instruments and protocols, survey tool details, version information, etc.